jkotlinski/durexforth/README.md

 Goals (in order of priority):

-* Make a system that is nice to work with on the real machine.
+* Fun.
+The system should be nice to work with on the real machine.
 * Simplicity.
 The core should be small, leaving a lot of space for user code and data.
 * Speed. durexForth should be at least as fast as Blazin' Forth.